 4There is confusion surrounding districts requiring more than the required PD and employees who get more than their required hours, but do so of their own choosing.
 A.C.A. § 6-17-807(a) requires districts to pay a teacher their daily rate of pay for days worked in excess of the number in their contract.
-Each six (6) hours of PD equal one day worked.
-Teachers who are required/requested to attend six (6) more hours than would total the number of days in the employee's contract have worked an extra day of their contract.
+Each 6 hours of PD equal one day worked.
+Teachers who are required/requested to attend 6 more hours than they are required by statute to attain have worked an extra day of their contract.
 This can be addressed by giving the employees a flex PD day off or paying them their daily rate of pay for the extra day worked.
-Teachers who are so dedicated that, on their own, they get more than their required PD hours do not get credit for a day worked for each six (6) hours of excess PD.
+Teachers who are so dedicated that, on their own, they get more than their required PD hours do not get credit for a day worked for each 6 hours of excess PD.

-5This requirement tracks the language in model policy 3.50-ADMINISTRATOR EVALUATOR CERTIFICATION and is based on the TESS Rules.
+5This requirement tracks the language in model policy 3.50-ADMINISTRATOR EVALUATOR CERTIFICATION and is based on the proposed revised TESS Rules.
 A corollary point to this policy's sentence is to make the hiring of any new administrator who will be responsible for conducting TESS summative evaluations contingent upon the new hire's successful credentialing for TESS evaluations.
 We suggest calling the ASBA staff attorney for language, including required completion dates and employment consequences, for both the hiring motion, and to include on the contract, where it should remain until TESS credentials are successfully obtained.